-The Royal College of General Practitioners secure environments group is committed to the delivery of health care in the health and justice system to prisoners and detainees which is of the highest possible standards.
+The secure environments group is committed to the delivery of health care in the health and justice system to prisoners and detainees which is of the highest possible standards.

 Health inequalities standing group

-The RCGP health inequalities group has been established for over 10 years and aims to ensure that achieving health equity for all remains a key area of policy and practice, with specific reference to the role of General Practice.
+The health inequalities group has been established for over 10 years.
+It aims to ensure that achieving health equity for all remains a key area of policy and practice.
+This is with specific reference to the role of general practice.

 Learning disabilities group

-A group of GPs and some invited representatives of other specialities from all over the UK with a special interest in improving the care and outcomes for people with a learning disability, by sharing knowledge, learning and experience both by regular meetings and WhatsApp group.
+A group of GPs and some invited representatives of other specialities from all over the UK.
+The group has special interest in improving the care and outcomes for people with a learning disability.
+This is by sharing knowledge, learning and experience.
+This is done both through regular meetings and a WhatsApp group.
 Find out more about the learning disabilities group.

 Clinical advisers network

-The Clinical advisers network allows GPs to get involved, use their knowledge, experience and expertise to influence clinical policy and practice by contributing to the development of clinical policy, guidelines and quality standards.
+The clinical advisers network allows GPs to get involved: by using their knowledge, experience and expertise to influence clinical policy and practice.
+This is specifically done by contributing to the development of clinical policy, guidelines and quality standards.
 The opportunities, which are diverse and flexible, can range from contributing to individual consultations, to year-long commitments developing new guidelines.

 Person-centred care network